Roy-lab/Arboretum2.0/README.md

-Arboretum-plants
+Arboretum-proteome

-Arboretum-plants is a branch of the origianl arboretum.
+Arboretum-proteome is a branch of the origianl arboretum.
 For the usage in detail, please see the arboretum: https://github.com/Roy-lab/arboretum2.0